matingb/focused-labs-monpoke/README.md

 Or use the following command to feed in an input file with commands:

-`mvn exec:java -Dexec.mainClass="com.monpoke.GameRunner" -Dexec.args="<filepath>"`
+`mvn exec:java -Dexec.mainClass="com.monpoke.GameRunner" -Dexec.args="sample_input.txt"`

 Any argument after the first will be ignored.

 ### Sample Input
-Examples and sample input files that can be used while exploring this repo can be found [here](https://gitlab.com/focused-labs/monpoke/sample-inputs)
+Additional examples and sample input files that can be used while exploring this repo can be found [here](https://gitlab.com/focused-labs/monpoke/sample-inputs)

 ### Game Summary
 - The game consists of 2 teams, each team has a variable number of Monpoké.